Study: Cost savings associated with a shorter course or omission of radiation treatment for early-stage breast cancer

 References

-Greenup RA, Blitzblau RC, Houck KL, et al. “Cost implications of an evidence-based approach to radiation treatment after for breast cancer.”
+Greenup RA, Blitzblau RC, Houck KL, et al. “Cost implications of an evidence-based approach to radiation treatment after lumpectomy for early-stage breast cancer.”
 Journal of Oncology Practice.
 Published online first on March 14, 2017.

 Kyung Su Kim, MD, Kyung Hwan Shin, MD, PhD, Noorie Choi, MD, and Sea-Won Lee, MD., "Hypofractionated whole breast irradiation: new standard in early breast cancer after breast-conserving surgery."
 Radiat Oncol J. 2016 Jun; 34(2): 81–87.